What if there was a simple, effective way to drastically reduce the costs of Canada's Medicare program? There is. It's called hypnosis.

 - End phobias of needles and MRIs

-For example, a study conducted at Mount Sinai School of Medicine in New York found that when women participated in a hypnosis session before breast surgery, they experienced less nausea and required less pain medication than the control group.
+For example, a study conducted at Mount Sinai School of Medicine in New York found that when women participated in a hypnosis session before breast surgery, experienced less nausea and required less pain medication than the control group.
 Patients in the hypnosis group also cost the hospital $772 less.

 What a doctor or nurse says to her patients carries a powerful impact.
 When medical professionals learn how to talk in a positively hypnotic manner to patients: